City service changes due to COVID-19

-Classes for food handlers, childcare and pool operators resume June 3.
+Classes for food handlers, child care and pool operators resume June 3.
 View dates and times.
 Guests must wear a face covering in all classes as well as in the Hazel Harvey Peace Center for Neighborhoods.
 Social distancing will be practiced at all times.

-The State of Texas began allowing public swimming pools to open on May 8.
+For other pools, the State of Texas began allowing public swimming pools to open on May 8.
 Reminders from Code Compliance regarding a few requirements needed in order to open: